Configuring Alerting in FusionReactor Cloud (Hybrid)

 Previously I blogged, in earlier posts, about installing and deploying FusionReactor Cloud to monitor CFML applications on Docker Swarm.
 The next step is to to configure its updated alerting system to let you know if anything is amiss.

-Basics of Alerting in FusionReactor for Docker Swarm
+Basics of Alerting in FusionReactor Cloud (Docker Swarm example)

 Alerting is one of the primary three tabs within the FusionReactor Cloud portal, with sub-tabs for Alerts, Checks, and Subscriptions.